American Society of Clinical Oncology

 Enjoy the works of William Shakespeare and other powerful performances from the past and present.
 This Navy Pier stage presents works that resonate with Shakespeare’s timeless insights into the human condition.
 As a Tony Award-winning theatre, you can expect creative takes and modern interpretations of literary classics.
 And their ground-breaking theatre, The Yard, features mobile audience towers that make it one of the most flexible venues in the world

 You’ll never be short on theatre options in Chicago.
 Famed for its risk-taking storefront theatre scene, the city is home to a wide range of shows that set up shop in all sorts of non-traditional venues.
-To get you started on the hunt for the next big thing, check out upcoming performances from companies like A Red Orchid Theatre and NewLeaf Theatre.
+To get you started on the hunt for the next big thing, check out upcoming performances from companies like A Red Orchid Theatre.

 When the weather starts to cool, Bears fans bundle up and head to Soldier Field.
 With more regular season and overall wins than any other NFL team, the greatest number of past players in the Pro Football Hall of Fame, and adored personalities like Payton, Ditka, and Sayers in its back rosters, the Bears have a loyal and passionate following.
 The Bears have won nine league championships: Super Bowl XX and eight pre-Super Bowl championships.